cca/koha_patron_import/readme.md

 - insert the client ID and secret into config.json (also edit the `api_root` if need be)
 - run a script similar to add_patron.py (WIP)

-It appears that one limitation of the API is that patron attributes cannot be created nor modified.
-We use this for student major and faculty department so that's a dealbreaker right now.
+One limitation of the API is that patron attributes cannot be created nor modified.
+We use this to record student major and faculty department, so that's a dealbreaker right now.
+We're also not in a position to fund this development, but it's worth keeping in mind should the situation change.

 # LICENSE